 At the best of times tools theft is pretty common.
 In a worse economy not only is theft more likely, it could also be harder to afford to replace your stolen ones.
 You may have to settle for the cheap alternative.
 And any time you’re off the job without them is costing you money too.

 If you can’t afford to insure your tools think very carefully about what security measures you have in place to reduce the chances of them being pinched.
 Are they stored in the back of your ute parked on the street?
 Is your garage alarmed?
+What about GPS tracking?
+The chips can be bought for less than $100 and tracking fees are around a dollar a week.

 Life, Mortgage & Income Protection, Health